 1) A company having a number of travelers working at the same location, one gets $30/hr wages plus $7/hr reimbursements and another gets $20/hr plus $17/hr in reimbursements.
 (Note both are getting the equivalent of $37/hr.)

-2) Presenting contracts that offer the choice of picking between a taxed wage and the option of a reduced rate with tax free reimbursement payments in its place.
+2) Presenting contracts that offer the choice of picking between a taxed wage and the option of a reduced rate with tax-free reimbursement payments in its place.

 While ultimately the taxpayer is responsible for representing themselves accurately and paying the correct amount of income tax, there is some due diligence that the employer is responsible for in screening the existence of a tax home with their employees.
 In all honesty, this is not much different from requesting copies of an employee's professional license and photo ID.

-Tax home statements can be detailed, showing that a reasonable attempt was made to evaluate the employee's status before giving thousands of dollars in tax free reimbursements; or they can be so basic that they require nothing more than a signature after a one sentence statement.
+Tax home statements can be detailed, showing that a reasonable attempt was made to evaluate the employee's status before giving thousands of dollars in tax-free reimbursements, or they can be so basic that they require nothing more than a signature after a one-sentence statement.
 The latter example could be deemed as self-serving, encouraging the employee to sign off on it without serious consideration.
 Our extensive experience has shown us that In the case of a company audit, the IRS is often interested in the appearance of intent.

 Feel free to contact us to have your tax home statement evaluated.

-Should you find that you need substantial advice, or an ongoing relationship, we can set up a consultation agreement for further discussions.
+Should you find that you need substantial advice or an ongoing relationship, we can set up a consultation agreement for further discussions.

-It is amazing how many fine details as involved when you start a business!
+It is amazing how many fine details are involved when you start a business!
 You think it will be just a matter of keeping records of income and expenditures, then you find out you are responsible for following hundreds of regulations you never knew existed.
 When you go to read these regulations, you don’t even understand the terms they use to define the regulations.
 A double disadvantage.

 Yes, we can help.
 Since so much of our tax business involves education, we can start at the beginning and explain the tax issues step by step.
-Give us a call, meanwhile you can go over to the Q&A that we have on the traveler page.
+Give us a call, meanwhile, you can go over to the Q&A that we have on the Traveler page.